 The tour is for all levels of ability so you don’t have to be a landscape expert or have a brilliant sense of composition.
 You can pick some of this up as you go on the tour.
 However, it’s assumed that you have some knowledge about how to use your camera controls.
 Don’t worry if you’re not completely comfortable with exposure control.
 Some of the tour locations challenge even the most experienced photographers and we’ll cover this as part of the tuition on the spot, but there will be limited time to explain what shutter speed or depth of field (DOF) is.
 The week is open to all ages but there is some walking over short distances.
 The tour is primarily about building a set of great Morocco photos for personal or competition use.
 Take a look here for a great tour portfolio courtesy of Brian Law.

-The tour offers a variety of expansive vistas to photograph with classical landscape framing, particularly useful in the High Atlas just south of Marrakesh, in the Dades Valley and in the desert dunes.
+The tour offers a variety of expansive vistas to photograph with classical landscape framing, particularly useful in the High Atlas just south of Marrakesh, in the Dades Valley and the desert dunes.
 These locations as well as others in the desert regions around Ait Benhaddou also lend themselves to more intimate abstract landscape interpretations, treating scenes as graphic elements with shape and form coming to the fore.
 In the dunes, we concentrate on finding shapes and flow in the sand as well as passing camel trains which is always a favourite.

 High Atlas Landscapes

 All the hotels on tour are carefully selected for their unique style and traditional charms.
 Many guests have been surprised by the level of comfort.
 Wifi and air-conditioning are standard along the route and three have swimming pools.
-There’s no room sharing or supplement coming as a single person – you’ll have your own en-suite private bathroom.
+There’s no room sharing or supplement arriving as a single person – you’ll have your en-suite private bathroom.
 Couples are welcome and this is also a popular option.
 Evening dining is regional cuisine served in the hotels.
 Alcohol is available in some of the establishments but as we head towards the desert, the menus become more limited in choice and wine and beer are less frequently available.
 All the hotels can cater for vegetarians and vegan diets.
-View our link here for choosing the right photography tour.
+View our link here to choose the right photography tour.

 Join a group and reserve your place